OfficialKrisHass/Copper-Engine/Documentation/Guide/07 - FP Movement.md

 1. We want to listen to the keyboard and mouse input, specifically the WASD keys and the mouse movement.
 2. Based on the input, we want to add a force to the `RigidBody` component and rotate the player and camera.

-Thankfully, we have the knowledge for both of these tasks from the last 2 guides.
+Thankfully, we have the knowledge for both of these tasks from the previous 2 guides.

 ## 1. Input
 Let's start with an empty Component that we will call `PlayerMovement` but you are free to call it whatever you want.